ibexa/documentation-developer/docs/guide/data_providers/repository_data_provider.md

 The Repository data provider is the default provider for catalog and product data.

 Products are stored directly in the content structure as Content items.
-They can use the features provided by the Repository such as languages, Objects states, versioning, etc.
+Products can have the characteristics provided by the Repository, such as languages, Objects states, versioning, etc.
-The product catalog can be maintained in the Back Office.
+You can maintain the product catalog in the Back Office.

 ## Configuration